gamesbook/pyprototypr/docs/setting_up.rst

 -  For Mac OS X users - go to your Applications/Utilities folder and choose “Terminal”.

--  For Linux users; you should already know how to open a Terminal!!
+-  For Linux users; you should already know how to open a Terminal!

 When the command-line window appears, type::